-Part B: Summary of 2021 tax return (supplementary section) items agent to prepare your income tax return, advise them to rely on the information in this statement rather than information that may be displayed in the Online Services for Agents.
-If you use myTax to prepare your income tax return, check the pre-filled amounts against this statement and correct them if necessary.
-Depending on your particular circumstances, you may also need to use the data in part C (for example, if you are required to perform additional calculations or if you are a non-resident individual).
+Part B: Summary of 2023 tax return (supplementary section) items

+If you use a tax agent to prepare your income tax return, advise them to rely on the information in this statement rather than information that may be displayed in the Online Services for Agents.

+If you use myTax to prepare your income tax return, check the prefilled amounts against this statement and correct them if necessary.
+Depending on your circumstances, you may also need to use the data in part C (for example, if you are required to perform additional calculations or if you are a non-resident individual).